YoniWitz/springBoot/README.md

 # User-APIs

 The exposed APIs allow creating users.
 Once logged in, the user can read/update/delete the user's information.
 Written in Spring Boot Java, h2 database and Swagger for documentation.
+A Rest Assured test case is included as well.

 ## You can see all the end points [here](https://yw-user-apis.herokuapp.com/api/swagger-ui.html#/)